agnelvishal/DRanking/README.md

-#D-Ranking
+# D-Ranking

 ## Description:

+AD-Ranking is a decentralized reward-based content platform where the ranking of content will be based on User upvotes.
+On Engaging with a content user will get a certain amount of crypto.

-An app like Hacker News, or like Reddit but with cryptocurrencies.
+It’s an app like Hacker News, Reddit or Steemit but with cryptocurrencies.
 The cryptocurrencies will be used for voting news articles and posts.

 ## Problem Statement:

 As of now Facebook and Google decide the ranking algorithms in their platform.
 This causes too much centralization.
 This centralization causes data manipulation and monopoly of data.

 ## Solution:

+We are building a decentralized content platform where the ranking of content will be based on the user upvotes.

 When cryptocurrencies are used to Upvote an article/post, it gets recorded in the blockchain.
 So other apps can use that data with different ranking algorithms.